reocat/android_kernel_build/kleaf/docs/errors.md

 [build.config.constants](https://android-review.googlesource.com/c/kernel/common/+/1918432/3/build.config.constants)
 .

+To utilize a different path to clang, such as when debugging when using top of tree LLVM, you can modify `CLANG_PREBUILT_BIN=` to have the value `:/path/to/llvm-project/llvm/build/bin`.

 ## fatal error: '[some\_header\_file].h' file not found {#header-not-found}

 This means the header file is not visible to the kernel module build.